calvinchengyx/dphil_thesis/project_memo/ctsurv_p1_memo.md

 [^3]: The working document for this step is _keywords_0116.md_, saved at folder: Oxford OneDrive - thesis - paper 1

 ----------

+# 20241016
+\hl{priority - finish this paper first, and pulish to a preprint - new media and society}
+only update the cluster chapter today's task is to streamline all codes and analysis in python. stop overthinking, finish survival analysis code.

 # 20241015 an idea
 for the survival paper, since i have threads, why dont i just cluster threads with dorian's methods and study the life CT threads?